jadamsowers/trailhead/backend/QUICKSTART.md

 # Create database and user
 CREATE DATABASE scouting_outing_manager;
-CREATE USER scouttrips WITH PASSWORD 'your_password';
+CREATE USER scouting_outing WITH PASSWORD 'your_password';
-GRANT ALL PRIVILEGES ON DATABASE scouting_outing_manager TO scouttrips;
+GRANT ALL PRIVILEGES ON DATABASE scouting_outing_manager TO scouting_outing;
 \q
 ```